 Information on applying for an Employer Identification Number (EIN) is available here on the IRS website.

-For information about 501(c)3 and other tax and legal issues see our Tax & Legal FAQ.
+For information about 501(c)3 and other tax and legal issues see our Church Business Resources page.

 Two Overarching Guidelines for Creating Effective Bylaws